Barti28/LargestSCG/README.md

 # LargestSCG
-To learn more about this algorithm and uses of it read "Instructions" file
+To learn more about this algorithm and uses of it read "Instructions" file.